nixcodeit/nixcode-ai/.nixcode/init.md

 8. **Adding Features**: When adding new functionality, follow the existing modular patterns:
    - For new tools, add to appropriate category in `libs/nixcode/src/tools/`
-   - For UI components, extend `apps/nixcode-cli/src/widgets/`
+   - For terminal UI components, extend `apps/nixcode-cli/src/widgets/`
+   - For web UI components, extend `apps/web/src/components/`
    - For LLM provider integrations, create a new module in `libs/llm_sdk/src/client/`
    - For new events, extend the `NixcodeEvent` enum in `libs/nixcode/src/events/mod.rs`